RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 "\xaa"
 ```

-Notice that `JS` `ArrayBuffer` can be returned by RedisGears function, RedisGears will return it to the client as `bulk string`.
+Notice that a `JS` `ArrayBuffer` can be returned by a function, it will be returned to the client as `bulk string`.

 ### Binary Keys Names On Database Triggers

-On [KeySpace triggers](./triggers/KeySpace_Triggers.md), if the key name that triggered the event is binary.
-The `data.key` field will be NULL.
-The `data.key_raw` field is always provided as `JS` `ArrayBuffer` and can be used in this case, example:
+On [KeySpace triggers](./triggers/KeySpace_Triggers.md), if the key name that triggered the event is binary, the `data.key` field will be NULL.
+The `data.key_raw` field is always provided as a `JS` `ArrayBuffer` and can be used as in the following example:

 ```js
 #!js api_version=1.0 name=lib